hashicorp/vault-guides/secrets/password-policies/aws/README.md

 ## Clean up

-When you are done exploring, execute the `terraform destroy` command to terminal all AWS elements:
+When you are done exploring, execute the `terraform destroy` command to terminate all AWS elements:

 ```plaintext
 $ terraform destroy -auto-approve